Relentless acceleration; super-confident handling; muscular styling; rich interior with advanced technology

-The 2018 BMW M3 ($67,495) comes in a single trim level with a wealth of standard features, including 18-inch wheels wearing performance tires, adaptive suspension, aerodynamic body kit with flared fenders, power-domed hood, adjustable drive settings with custom presets, torque-vectoring rear differential, rain-sensing wipers, LED headlights, sport exhaust system with quad tailpipes, keyless entry/ignition, self-dimming mirrors, dual-zone automatic climate control, 10-way power-adjustable/heated front sport seats with adjustable side bolsters (and an illuminated M logo on the backrests), driver memory functions, cloth/leather upholstery, rearview camera and carbon fiber interior trim.
+The 2016 BMW M3 ($64,195) comes in a single trim level with a wealth of standard features, including 18-inch wheels with performance tires, an aerodynamic body kit with flared fenders and a power dome hood, adjustable drive settings with custom presets, upgraded suspension components, a torque-vectoring rear differential, automatic wipers, adaptive xenon headlights, a sport exhaust system with quad tail pipes, keyless entry/ignition, auto-dimming mirrors, dual-zone automatic climate control, 10-way power heated front sport seats with adjustable side bolsters (and a backlit M logo on the backrests), driver memory functions, cloth/leather upholstery and carbon-fiber interior trim.

-It also has Bluetooth phone and audio connectivity, an iDrive infotainment system with navigation, 8.8-in widescreen display, voice controls, smartphone app integration and a 16-speaker Harman Kardon audio system with a USB slot, auxiliary audio input and satellite/HD radio.
+It also comes with Bluetooth phone and audio connectivity, the iDrive infotainment system with navigation, an 8.8-in widescreen display, voice controls, smartphone app integration and a 16-speaker Harman Kardon audio system with USB input, satellite radio and HD Radio.

-The Competition Package hikes engine output up to 444 hp.
-The dynamic stability control system and Active M limited-slip rear differential are also re-calibrated for track duty.
-There are visual and aural dimensions as well, with special multi-spoke 20-in alloy wheels, an M sports exhaust system with black chrome tailpipes, special lightweight M sports seats with additional support and seat belts with woven-in BMW M stripes.
+There are visual and aural dimensions to the Competition package as well, with special multispoke 20-in alloy wheels, an M sport exhaust system with black chrome tailpipes, and special lightweight M sport seats with additional support and seat belts with woven-in BMW M stripes.

 The trunk measures a modest 12 cu ft.

 |Drivetrain||4 Years/50,000 Miles|

 |Corrosion||12 Years/Unlimited Miles|

 |Maintenance||4 Years/50,000 Miles|